Disclaimer: Our content doesn't constitute medical or fitness advice. We may be earning money from companies & products we review. Learn more

 Besides getting a mind-blowing pump in your glutes and hamstrings, there are a host of other important benefits associated with Romanian deadlifts.

 For a calisthenics athlete, Romanian deadlifts will improve the explosivity of your hip hinges.
-The result is a better muscle-up and an improved ability to squat and perform dynamic movements with your hips and lower body.
+The result can translate into a better muscle-up and an improved ability to squat and perform dynamic movements with your hips and lower body.

 Complementary Exercises